raihanCarder/restaurant-page/README.md

 # Restaurant Page

 This project I focused on making my entire DOM in Javascript and making my code modular by using Webpack.
-This project helped me learn how to use Webpack to bundle all my files and how to use Import/Export.
+This project helped me learn how to use Webpack to bundle all my files and how to use Import/Export in Javascript.

 ## Features